WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/HowToMakeWorlds.md

 ![HowToWorlds](Intro/QuickStart/HowToMakeWorlds.png)

-**World map** - is an interactive list of levels which available to player(s) for play.
+**World map** - is the interactive list of levels available for a player(s) to play.

-World map - is a key unit of game or episode!
+World map - is a main unit of the game or an episode!

-World map also can be a hub-styled, I.e. world map will not be used.
-Instead of world map you will use the special level, which called as hub.
+World maps also can be a hub-styled, I.e. world map will not be used.
+Instead, the special level will be used as the list of levels for play, which is called as a HUB.
 In the hub player can enter into levels though warps.

-To start make world map, first of all you need open the "File" -> "New" -> "World" menuitem.
+To start building the world map, first of all you need open the `"File" -> "New" -> "World"` menuitem.
 When you did it you will see the main editing interface which contains editing space where you will need to place objects.

-If you wish to edit exist level, you can open the "File" -> "Open" menu and select necessary file in the explorer.
-You also can drag&drop file into editor's window directly to open them.
-You also can associate all supported by PGE Editor files with editor in the "Tools" -> "Application Settings" menu.
+If you wish to work with existing world map, you can open the "File" -> "Open" menu and select necessary file in the explorer.
+To open file, you also can drag & drop a file into the window of the Editor directly.
+You can associate all supported by PGE Editor files with the Editor inside of the `"Tools" -> "Application Settings"` menu to open them from a file manager by double-clicking on them.

-To make world map you need to place any items which you can found in the special item toolbox.
+To make a world map you need to place any items which you can found in the special item toolbox.
 The world map also settings of your episode.